ddmkr/demo-les/chapter1.md

 # SCT written with testwhat: https://github.com/datacamp/testwhat/wiki

 msg_bad <- "That is not correct!"
 msg_success <- "Exactly!
-There seems to be a very bad action movie in the dataset." test_mc(correct = 2, feedback_msgs = c(msg_bad, msg_success, msg_bad, msg_bad))
+There seems to be a very bad action books in the dataset." test_mc(correct = 2, feedback_msgs = c(msg_bad, msg_success, msg_bad, msg_bad))
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:88eed71620
-## More Cooool movies
+## More Cooool bookss

-In the previous exercise, you saw a dataset about movies.
-In this exercise, we'll have a look at yet another dataset about movies!
+In the previous exercise, you saw a dataset about bookss.
+In this exercise, we'll have a look at yet another dataset about bookss!

-A dataset with a selection of movies, `movie_selection`, is available in the workspace.
+A dataset with a selection of bookss, `books_selection`, is available in the workspace.

 *** =instructions
-- Check out the structure of `movie_selection`.
+- Check out the structure of `books_selection`.
-- Select movies with a rating of 5 or higher.
-Assign the result to `good_movies`.
+- Select bookss with a rating of 5 or higher.
+Assign the result to `good_bookss`.
-- Use `plot()` to  plot `good_movies$Run` on the x-axis, `good_movies$Rating` on the y-axis and set `col` to `good_movies$Genre`.
+- Use `plot()` to  plot `good_bookss$Run` on the x-axis, `good_bookss$Rating` on the y-axis and set `col` to `good_bookss$Genre`.

 *** =hint
 - Use `str()` for the first instruction.
-- For the second instruction, you should use `...[movie_selection$Rating >= 5, ]`.
+- For the second instruction, you should use `...[books_selection$Rating >= 5, ]`.
 - For the plot, use `plot(x = ..., y = ..., col = ...)`.

 *** =pre_exercise_code